 Studio photographers will appreciate that the Sony A7R III (unlike the RX100 VI) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A7R III and the RX100 VI are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the RX100 VI followed on from the Sony RX100 V. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Both the A7R III and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The A7R III was replaced by the Sony A7R IV, while the RX100 VI was followed by the Sony RX100 VII.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Is the Sony A7R III better than the Sony RX100 VI or vice versa?
 The listing below highlights the relative strengths of the two models.